 Map of Budleigh Salterton, England

 Although Budleigh today is best known as a quiet and genteel holiday resort, its history stretches back centuries.
-As he name itself hints at its origins: “Salterton” is derived from the salt-making once carried out near the River Otter estuary.
+As the name itself hints at its origins, “Salterton” is derived from the salt-making that once took place near the River Otter estuary.
 In medieval times, sea salt was a highly valued commodity, and the salt pans along this stretch of coast gave the settlement its distinct identity.

 Fishing